 This is a full-time, 12-month certificate program.
 Nine positions are available for each cycle.

-Inquiries about the program can be sent on a rolling basis, but applications must be placed by Friday, August 2, 2024.
+Inquiries about the program can be sent on a rolling basis, but applications must be placed by January 1, 2025 and close January 31, 2025.
 There is a one-time, non-refundable application fee of $75.

-Interviews are online, via zoom, and happen within 1 week of the final application deadline.
-Selected students will receive an email with further information.
+Interviews are online, via zoom, and happen within the first week of February.
+Selected students will receive an email with further information around February 17th.

 Clinical experience